A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Results and discussion

+The comparison between $^*$MoCp$_2$ and Mo$^+$Cp$_2$ shows that ionization also modifies the HOMO-LUMO gap and the ordering of the frontier molecular orbitals.
+VCp$_2$ and Cr$^+$Cp$_2$ display similar $d$-electronic structures; however, the HOMO-LUMO gap is larger for Cr$^+$Cp$_2$.
+These differences in the electronic structure will be discussed further in connection with the magnetic anisotropy in the next subsection.

 The ordering of molecular $d$ energy-levels for the 4d and 3d metallocene series is presented on a common energy scale in Figs.~\ref{fig:MO4d} and \ref{fig:MO3d}, respectively.
 Although TcCp$_2$, RuCp$_2$, and $^{*}$RhCp$_2$ were also calculated, they are omitted from Fig.~\ref{fig:MO4d} for clarity.
 In general, formation of the cationic state leads to a downward shift of the single-particle energy levels.
 This shift arises from the reduction of electron–electron Coulomb repulsion upon removal of an electron from the metal center, which enhances the effective nuclear attraction experienced by the remaining electrons.
 Moreover, the greater spatial extent of the 4d orbitals compared to the 3d orbitals results in stronger metal–ligand hybridization in the 4d metallocene series.
 Consequently, the 4d metallocenes exhibit a larger crystal-field splitting, as illustrated in Figs.~\ref{fig:MO4d} and \ref{fig:MO3d}.
-This is further supported by the calculated charge-density differences for selected MCp$_2$ systems (Fig.~\ref{fig:ch_den_diff}), defined as $\Delta\rho = \rho_{MCp_{2}} - \rho_{M} - \rho_{Cp_{2}}$.
-The more pronounced charge redistribution around the Cp ligands in the 4d metallocenes indicates stronger metal–ligand bonding within this series.
+This is further supported by the calculated charge-density differences for selected MCp$_2$ systems (Fig.~\ref{fig:ch_den_diff}), defined as $\Delta\rho=\rho_{MCp_{2}}-\rho_{M}-\rho_{Cp_{2}}$.
+This charge redistribution indicates a transfer of electronic charge from the metal center toward the ligand environment.
+The effect is more pronounced for the 4d metallocenes, consistent with their stronger metal-ligand hybridization.

 The $d$-energy level structure shown in Figs.~\ref{fig:MO4d} and \ref{fig:MO3d} can be used to understand the calculated magnetic moments of the metallocenes tabulated in Table~\ref{tab:Elec_data}.
 For example, the magnetic moment of the Nb-metallocene can be understood from the ordering of the corresponding energy level depicted in Fig.~\ref{fig:MO4d}c.
 Since three of the $d$ electrons occupy the up-spin states and only one is in the down-spin state, the total moment is 2$\mu_B$ as reported in Table~\ref{tab:Elec_data}.
 It is also evident from Fig.~\ref{fig:MO4d}d that when an electron is removed from the highest occupied down-spin level, the moment increases to 3$\mu_B$.
 The calculated magnetic moments of other metallocenes can also be understood from the electronic structure diagrams.
 Comparing Table~\ref{tab:Elec_data} and Figs.\ref{fig:MO4d} and \ref{fig:MO3d}, we note that the electron count of the $d$ level generally differs from that of the isolated atom.
 This discrepancy arises from the delocalization of some $d$ electrons within the ligand environment.